itssandhyaa/Serverless-Scientific-Calculator/README.md

 4. **Backend Setup (Lambda + API Gateway):**

  To create the lambda function and API Gateway for the main backend code.
-   i.
-Go to **AWS Lambda → Create Function** ii.
-Upload your backend code iii.
-Lambda permissions for DynamoDB (if using history) iv.
-Create **API Gateway REST API**
+   1. Go to **AWS Lambda → Create Function**
+   2. Upload your backend code
+   3. Lambda permissions for DynamoDB (if using history)
+   4. Create **API Gateway REST API**
-   v.
-Connect Lambda to the POST/GET routes vi.
-Deploy the API vii.
-Copy the API Gateway URL and update in script.js:
+   5. Connect Lambda to the POST/GET routes
+   6. Deploy the API
+   7. Copy the API Gateway URL and update in script.js:

     ```javascript
     // Replace the YOUR_API_GATEWAY_URL with your actual Invoke URL from your AWS API Gateway